bakpakin/Fennel/reference.md

 ### `for` numeric loop

-Counts a number from a start to stop point, evaluating the body once for each value.
+Counts a number from a start to stop point (inclusive), evaluating the body once for each value.
 Accepts an optional step.

 Example: